 9 tips to increase your safety, security and privacy online

-Take some time to beef up your online security this Safer Internet Day
+Take some time to improve your online security

 With so many accounts to keep on top of online, it can be easy to dismiss online security.
 Having more than one password can make things hard to remember, reading the terms and conditions takes up too much time, and checking in on our security settings is rarely at the top of our minds.
 However, that doesn’t make these things any less important.